0shuvo0/img-reveal/README.md

 let reveal1 = createRevealer({
     el: "#reveal1", // Selector
     dotCount: 20, // Number of dots/boxes in each row and colum, using 20 will give 20 * 20 = 400 boxes(Optional, default: 10)
-    maxOffset: 10 // How far the dots should come from at max(Optional, default: 100) })
+    maxOffset: 10, // How far the dots should come from at max(Optional, default: 100)
+    style: "diagonal" // Reveal direction.
+Can be horizontal, vertical or diagonal(Optional, default: diagonal) })

 //Now whenever we want the reveal to occure we just have to call the function with the path to image we want to reveal as an arguement